 - Avoid eating foods that are starchy or sugary.
-They thicken your saliva (which is where the water or tea comes in handy) and accentuates those pesky mouth sounds.
+They thicken your saliva (which is where the water or tea comes in handy) and accentuate those pesky mouth sounds.

-This is one of the most important points and one where a lot of people drop the ball.
+This is one of the most important points and one where many people drop the ball.

-Whatever you say and where you say it from is going to be picked up by the microphone unapologetically.
+Whatever you say and where you say it from will be picked up by the microphone unapologetically.

-Microphones aren’t like human hearing, in that if you turn away from someone briefly while you are talking to them, the change in volume isn’t going to affect the listener much and our brains adjust to that in an instant.
+Microphones aren’t like human hearing.
+If you turn away from someone briefly while talking to them, the volume change isn’t going to affect the listener much, and our brains adjust to that instantly.

-If you turn away briefly mid-sentence while speaking into a microphone, or move away from the microphone, you’re creating a world of hurt for the editor in post, or if you’re not editing your show (a big no-no) then you’re giving your audience a hard time.
+Suppose you turn away briefly mid-sentence while speaking into a microphone or move away from the microphone.
+In that case, you’re creating a world of hurt for the editor in post, or if you’re not editing your show (a big no-no), you’re giving your audience a hard time.
 Rule number one in podcasting is ‘is this good for my audience?’

 So, keep somewhere around six to eight inches from the microphone.
-The distance isn’t as important as the consistency of the distance.
-Find somewhere that is comfortable for you and your guest and adjust the gain.
-But the reason why six to eight inches is a good rule is it helps keep reverb at a minimum and the bass and plosives at a minimum.
-There are different ways people explain this, but a good quick and dirty measurement is to make your hand into a shape like your making a phone call with your hand.
-Then put your pinky finger near the microphone and your thumb near your mouth and that about the distance you want to be.
+The distance isn’t as important as the consistency of the space.
+Find a comfortable position for you and your guest and adjust the gain.
+But six to eight inches is a good rule because it helps keep reverb at a minimum and the bass and plosives at a minimum.
+There are different ways people explain this, but a good quick and dirty measurement is to make your hand into a shape like your making a phone call.
+Then put your pinky finger near the microphone and your thumb near your mouth, and that is about the distance you want to be.

 Plosives AKA Fast Moving Air Hitting the Microphone

-When we make certain sounds with our mouth they cause explosions of air to hit the microphone which are unpleasant to listen to.
-They normally will distort the audio and be impossible to fix in post.
+When we make certain sounds with our mouths, they cause explosions of air to hit the microphone, which is unpleasant to listen to.
+They usually will distort the audio and be impossible to fix in post.

 A pop filter helps to absorb and diffuse that explosion of air.
 You can purchase a pop filter for roughly $40 from a retail store.